karmacoma-eth/smol-evm/README.md

 0009: RETURN
 ```

-> Assemble bytecode
+Assemble bytecode:

 ```bash
 smol-evm disassemble --code 602a6000526001601ff3 | smol-evm assemble -
 602a6000526001601ff3
 ```

-> Use as a library
+Use as a library:

-⚠️ the interface is very much not stable and is subject to frequent changes

 ```bash
 python